Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 A data management plan is drawn up as an appendix to the thesis plan, with a view to ensuring that data is collected, analysed and stored in accordance with data protection requirements in connection with the thesis work.

 The goal is also to ensure that ethical aspects are taken into account in the thesis.
-The data management plan describes how the data will be acquired, how it will be used, where it will be saved, how it will be retained, and what will happen to it when the thesis is completed.
+The data management plan describes how the data will be acquired, how it will be used, where it will be stored, how it will be retained, and what will happen to the data when the thesis is completed.

 The data management plan is prepared by using a template prepared by Arene, which can be found here.
 You can also watch the attached video on the preparation of the plan.